 5. Attract talented people

 new actors, i.e. young idealist people to new sectors.
 One example is the innovative use of data Data 4 Development, by Orange labs, recruited 20 new people due to their release of their telecom data in the Ivory coast.
 Data challenges, the best performing ML algorithm, for example attract many people.
-Also at Meetups, with open data, it is more attractive for new data scientists to work with companies that have interesting [datasets].
+Tech meetups, with open data, it is more attractive for new data scientists to work with companies that have interesting [datasets].

 against large players, for example phone operators cannot trace single users without reason (police permission needed) whilst mobile phone apps access GPS positions giving them a ‘data advantage’ (furthermore many more users).
 Not to mention camera, photos and contacts.
 Therefore incumbents are not on a level playing field as far as data is concerned.